How to Succeed in a Panel Interview: 5 Tips to Know in 2025

 • What will you need to bring with you, such as extra copies of your resume and work samples?

-• Will you be making a presentation or performing a job-related task during the interview?
+• Will you be presenting or performing a job-related task during the interview?

-Next, prepare for a panel interview much like you would a one-on-one interview.
+Next, prepare for a panel interview like a one-on-one interview.
 Research the company and reflect on how your qualifications match the ideal candidate for the position.
 Anticipate questions you may be asked and explore ways you can answer them.
 Practice using the STAR method (Situation, Task, Action, Result) to formulate compelling stories about your prior experience.
-Prepare a list of questions to ask panel members so that you can gather the information you need to make a career decision, as well as demonstrate your interest in the position.
+Prepare a list of questions to ask panel members so that you can gather the information you need to make a career decision and demonstrate your interest in the position.

-Then, use all of your research and notes to prepare your presentation or job-related task.
-That way, you can tailor your material to the company’s mission and the requirements of the position, while leveraging your strengths.
+Then, use your research and notes to prepare your presentation or job-related task.
+That way, you can tailor your material to the company’s mission and the position's requirements while leveraging your strengths.

 Rehearse your presentation in front of friends or family and implement their feedback.